anonyphoenix/quizfi/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory and run `pnpm install` to install all dependencies.
 3. Setup MongoDB.
+4. Run a static files server to serve quiz images.
-4. Create a file named `.env.local` and fill it according to the information in the next section.
+5. Create a file named `.env.local` and fill it according to the information in the next section.
-5. Run `pnpm run dev` to start the development server.
+6. Run `pnpm run dev` to start the development server.
-6. Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.
+7. Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

 ## .env.local Sample Content